franktopel/bold-fonts-defect-firefox/README.md

 # bold-fonts-defect-firefox
-Reproducer to document the bug described in bugzilla
+Reproducer to document the bug described in [bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1731427).

 Firefox on Macos does not **render this text bold**.